-Guangdong Province is China's center for commodities manufacturing.
-In Guangzhou, inexpensive electronics, clothing, computers, and thousands of other products are on sale in the huge markets and thousands of shops.
+Guangzhou is known as a "shopping paradise" in China.
+Inexpensive electronics, clothing, computers, and thousands of other products are on sale in the huge markets and thousands of shops.

 Tourists or visitors can try shopping in the wholesale markets and find good bargains on single items or small quantities if a salesperson will entertain you.
 Often they won't.

-Guangzhou's clothes wholesale business is very vibrant, and there are many clothing wholesale markets in Guangzhou.
-The most famous are around Guangzhou Station:
+Guangzhou's clothes wholesale business is very vibrant, and there are many clothing wholesales markets in Guangzhou.

 Several other huge wholesale markets are in other places:

 - Tianma is 1,000 shops in a ten-story building and is famous for domestic brands especially, but it also has leisure wear, international brands, business suits, and furs (168 Huanshixi Road, Yuexiu District).

 - Shahe Wholesale Market is possibly the cheapest wholesale clothes market area in Guangzhou.
 It is perhaps bigger than the one around Guangzhou Train Station.
 It is just to the east of Guangzhou East Train Station on Shahe Street, Tianhe District.
 Take Line 6 to Shahe Station (沙河).

 - Wanjia Clothes Wholesale Market is a part of the Shahe market area.
 Take Line 6 to Shaheding Station (沙河顶) on the western side of the Shahe market area.